moshe/elasticsearch_loader/README.md

-                                  in the format of username:password --index TEXT                    Destination index name  [required] --delete                        Delete index before import? (default false) --type TEXT                     Docs type  [required] --id-field TEXT                 Specify field name that be used as document id --index-settings-file FILENAME  Specify path to json file containing index mapping and settings --help                          Show this message and exit.
+                                  in the format of username:password --index TEXT                    Destination index name  [required] --delete                        Delete index before import? (default false) --progress                      Enable progress bar - NOTICE: in order to show progress the entire input should be collected and can consume more memory than without progress bar --type TEXT                     Docs type  [required] --id-field TEXT                 Specify field name that be used as document id --index-settings-file FILENAME  Specify path to json file containing index mapping and settings, creates index if
+                                  missing
+  -h, --help                      Show this message and exit.

 Commands:
   csv
-  json       FILES with the format of [{"a": "1"}, {"b":... parquet
+  json       FILES with the format of [{"a": "1"}, {"b": "2"}] parquet
 ```